 The 30-day waiting period does not include the date the required documentation is received or the date insurance attaches.
 For example, an application and all required documentation are received on May 10th.
-Insurance would not attach until the 31st day after the required documentation is received; therefore, insurance does not attach until June 10th.
+Insurance does not attach until the 31st day after the required documentation is received; therefore, insurance does not attach until June 10th.

-Documentation Received 130 Day Waiting Period Insurance Attaches May 10 June 10
+Documentation Received [20 Day Waiting Daylad] Insurance Attaches May 10 [30 Day Waiting Period] June 10